aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

-# Guard Rules Contributing Guide
+# Guard Rules Contribution Guide

 ## Rules Directory Structure

-1. All Guard rules in this repository are stored under `rules` directory.
+1. All Guard rules in this repository are stored under the `rules` directory.

-2. The `rules` directory has multiple sub-directories based on diffrent techonlogies, providers and services.
+2. The `rules` directory has multiple sub-directories based on different technologies, providers and services.
     ```
     rules
     ├── cloudformation